giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/taker-order/README.md

 :::info **Example**

-Let's consider the WETH/DAI offer list (with no fee) above, and the following two examples:

 **Example 1**
-* If a taker calls `marketOrderbyTick` on this offer list with:
+* A taker calls `marketOrderByTick` on the offer DAI/WETH offer list with:
   * `fillWants` = true
   * `fillVolume` is a number of DAI
   * `takerWants` = 1000 DAI